 I grew up in Washington State and one of our favorite things to do was enjoy fresh fair scones every summer.
 Filled with raspberry jam, they were simply to die for.
 Then the scone mix appeared on store shelves so you could avoid crowds and make them at home.

 Unfortunately, that's a local thing, and seeing as I'm no longer in my home state, I have instead resorted to making scones from scratch.
-This fair scone recipe is just as great as the ones I remember from my youth.
+While I do have a 4 Ingredient Scones, this fair scone recipe is just as great as the ones I remember from my youth.

-Try these homemade scones with some Sugar Free Strawberry Jam or Sugar Free Blueberry Jam for a fresher treat!
+Try these homemade scones with some Sugar Free Strawberry Jam or Sugar Free Blueberry Jam for a fresher treat.
+Even my Copycat Texas Roadhouse Butter tastes fabulous with these warm scones!

 Jump to: